YounHoyoul/com.hoyoul.wordroid/README.md

 - Implementing the module by AOP of spring framework.
 - Monitoring the user information in http session object.
 If invalid, redirect to login page.

+###Layout
+- Completed the screen layout with Tiles framework.

 ###Sign up/Logout and Join
 - Checking validation of new user id through Ajax.
 - Showing error message by JQuery.